udotf/udotf2/index.md

-So an interesting thing I learned receintly.
+So an interesting thing I learned recently.

 I work from a laptop to a citrix workspace.
 I learned that I can use RDP to access the workspace and no longer need to go through 3 sites of authentication any more.
 Yay